Ekips-Prime-Pro/.github/profile/README.md

 To achieve better results with less complex work.

 ## Why are we doing it?
-Our motivation is to learn a bunch
+Our motivation is to learn a bunch about different parts of it.
+We have some hardware and software experience that we want to enhance.